 Simple Music Player will just play your music with minimal resource usage.
 No special features are available except shuffle, autoplay and playlist support.
 There is also an equalizer, with some predefined modes.
 A simple notification allows changing and pausing/resuming audio tracks.
 This player also packages a music widget, with customizable background and font colors.
 It uses the Android Media Framework for playback, so it should support all music formats natively supported by the device.

-This App acts as a text area where you can place things you need not forget.
+Simple Calculator acts as a text area where you can place things you need not forget.
 It is designed so it has no complicated setup steps.
 Moreover, it comes with an autosave feature, so notes are not discarded by mistake.
-For quick note access, a widget makes opening the App one click away.
+For quick note access, a widget makes opening the app one click away.
 No cloud saving support or any other special feature is available.
-Notes are displayed by titles in a bar at the top of the App and can be accessed by sliding left or right.
-Text size and justification are customizable, as Application theme colors.
+Notes are displayed by titles in a bar at the top of the app and can be accessed by sliding left or right.
+Text size and justification are customizable, as application theme colors.
 Links and emails can also be made clickable.

 Simple Draw is just a canvas you can draw using different colors.
 You can save or share your creations through social networks or email.

-This calculator App will do basic math calculations for you.
+This calculator is a part of the Simple Mobile Tools apps and it does basic math calculations for you.
 It supports calculating square root and powers of numbers.
 Resource usage is minimal.